ckeditor/ckeditor4-docs/docs/guide/dev/features/easyimage/README.md

 ### Custom Reporters

-It also possible to customize upload progress reporters via widget's definition `progressReporterType` property.
+It also possible to customize upload progress reporters via widget's definition {@linkapi CKEDITOR.plugins.imagebase.featuresDefinitions.upload#progressReporterType} property.
 By default there is only one type of upload progress reporter, progress bar.

-You are able to add your own types of upload progress reporters by subclassing {@linkapi CKEDITOR.plugins.imagebase.ProgressReporter} and then using your subclass to modify Easy Image widget definition:
+You are able to add your own types of upload progress reporters by subclassing {@linkapi CKEDITOR.plugins.imagebase.progressReporter} and then using your subclass to modify Easy Image widget definition:

 ```javascript
 config.on = {